SravaniLadi/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 *MENTOR*: NEELA SANTOSH

-# API Integration and Data Visualization: A Comprehensive Description
+# API Integration and Data Visualization:
 This solution demonstrates how to fetch real-time weather data from the **OpenWeatherMap API** and visualize it using **Python** with **Matplotlib**, **Seaborn**, and **Dash** for interactive dashboards.
 The implementation includes data fetching, processing, static visualizations, and an interactive dashboard.
 ---
 ## **1. API Integration**